Understanding the IoT’s revolutionary potential to boost operational efficiency

 The Internet of Things (IoT) has been in the spotlight for some time now, particularly with consumer uses like fitness trackers and smart fridges.
 And while some verticals such as utilities, transportation, and manufacturing are using the technology to generate real business value, more consumer-facing industries such as retail, grocery, hospitality, and restaurants are slow to catch on.

-According to a late 2016 survey by PwC of top global retail executives, more than half had yet to implement, were struggling to define, or had no plans to develop a digital transformation strategy.
+According to a survey by PwC of top global retail executives, more than half had yet to implement, were struggling to define, or had no plans to develop a digital transformation strategy.
 While it’s unlikely we’ll see robotic servers and cashiers on a widespread scale anytime soon, IoT applications are making inroads in back-office operations.
 Connected devices and platforms are leading to improvements in efficiency, predictive maintenance, and trend forecasting, while generating new revenue streams and reducing energy and labor costs.

 Service operators and retailers know that big data, automation, and personalization are all key to survival, and as IoT technologies and applicable use-cases have evolved, more businesses are poised to take the leap.
 A recent survey of food and grocery businesses by IGD found that 37 percent have deployed or are trialing IoT, while 58 percent are planning to partner with technology providers to maximize IoT opportunities.